GlobaliumExpats

 The contrato de arras is the deposit contract that locks in the deal before completion — typically you pay around 10% and both sides commit to a price and a date.
 The default legal type lets the buyer walk by losing the deposit and the seller walk by paying double, but the wording matters enormously.
 We make sure it protects your completion date, your conditions and your deposit rather than quietly favouring the other side.

-Yes — you can’t pay the taxes or register the property without an NIE (your Spanish foreigner’s identification number), so it’s the first thing we sort.
-We can obtain it for you, including from the UK by power of attorney, so it’s ready well before completion rather than becoming a last-minute scramble.
+Yes — you can’t pay the taxes or register the property without an NIE (your Spanish foreigner’s identification number), so it’s the first thing to deal with.
+We advise you on how to apply and, if you grant us a power of attorney, we can act for you from the UK, so it’s in hand well before completion rather than becoming a last-minute scramble.
+The NIE is issued by the Spanish authorities, not by us.

 Can you handle the purchase if I can’t be in Spain to sign?